 The research interests and activities of the group can best be described by the recent and ongoing projects and other activities.
-These are listed with pointers to further information.
+Below are some selected projects with pointers to further information.
 The list of all our projects is available in Tuhat research portal of the University.

-Acadamy of Finland project Extreme Continuous Experimentation in Software Engineering (xCESE), 4y starting 2018/09.
+The Academy of Finland project Extreme Continuous Experimentation in Software Engineering (xCESE) (Sep 2018–Aug 2022).
 Experimentation is a novel, data-oriented way of understanding users and develop software.
 Some companies already run running hundreds of experiments simultaneously or tens of thousands yearly.
 We aim at supporting the running of very high numbers of experiments with a theoretically rigorous basis for automating the experiment generation.
 Ultimately, the automation opens new avenues for creative experiment generators that can explore feature configurations unforeseen by human developers

-The activities in the area of software architecture include IFIP WG 2.10 Software Architecture and in empirical software engineering the membership in ISERN (International Software Engineering Research Network).
+The activities in the area of empirical software engineering include the membership in ISERN (International Software Engineering Research Network).
 A recent paper in that collaboration: Naming the pain in requirements engineering.

 The group has strong background in knowledge-based configuration from its very beginning in 1990’s.
 See e.g., KBC wiki or our paper on Towards a general Ontology of Configuration from times when some of the group members worked at TKK, currently Aalto University.